thorstensson/thorstensson/README.md

 -->
 ![Thomas Thorstensson](https://github.com/user-attachments/assets/ac4417b0-aae0-422a-b866-3b8120c2d6ff)

 I'm a Swedish / Tanzanian developer and designer, fascinated by all things Vue and UI/UX.
 Ex Londoner who now lives in sunny Barcelona.
 After many years working with everything from TypeScript, to games, and dynamic ad campaigns; I now strive to steer my career towards Vue and its great ecosystem.
 Fun to me is solving problems, discovering new code, and turning ideas into pixels.
-I've been GitHub lazy!
-But this year will see me pushing up several new projects to origin.—There; that is my commit-ment.
+Relaxation is eating sardines by the sea in San Pol de Mar.

 <br/>